Sunday, December 31, 2023

 Overall: WOOF

 Easily surpassing Monster A Go-Go and Birdemic: Shock and Terror as the most technically incompetent "movie" ever made, Things is what Evil Dead would look like if drunk twelve-year olds with a double digit IQ between them made it.
 Well deserving of its reputation, Canada's alleged first SOV crapterpiece is from the same "director" who "produced" the also baffilingly inept Wicked World two years later, but this one is its own anomaly.
-Awkwardly shot footage of intoxicated schlubs stumbling all of their lines, (ninety percent of which are ADRed, presumably by people who are also picked in alcohol), make up the overwhelming majority of screen time; screen time which is periodically broken up by a couple of papier-mâché monsters casually doing stuff as well as porn legend Amber Lynn in front of TV sets pretending to be a news anchor while reading her lines off-camera.
+Awkwardly shot footage of intoxicated schlubs stumbling all of their lines, (ninety percent of which are ADRed, presumably by people who are also pickled in alcohol), make up the majority of screen time; screen time which is periodically broken up by a couple of papier-mâché monsters casually doing stuff as well as porn legend Amber Lynn in front of TV sets pretending to be a news anchor while reading her lines off-camera.
 The most entertaining of bad cinema is when one can revel in the clueless ineptitude of the people behind of and in front of the screen.
 While there is more of that here than most tolerance levels could stomach, the "movie" breaks the very medium of film early on and it only gets more aggressively unacceptable from there; crossing over into a realm where you actually feel bad for whatever mental illness is suffered by the people responsible.
 The only thing keeping it remotely tolerable is a perplexed curiosity for the viewer as to how it was made/escaped into a video market in the first place.

 Tuesday, December 19, 2023